Senji Panambakkam railway station

 Senji Panambakkam Railway Station is one of the railway stations of the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
 The name represents the village duo: Senji & Panambakkam.
 It serves the villages of Senji, Panambakkam and Perambakkam, suburbs of Chennai, and is located 51 km west of Chennai Central railway station.
 It has an elevation of 54 m above sea level.

 History

 The lines at the station were electrified on 28 August 1982, with the electrification of the Tiruvallur–Arakkonam section.

+Layout

+The station comes under the Chennai Central-Arakkonam double line section.
+There are four tracks—two serving exclusively for the suburban trains.
+The suburban tracks are served by an island platform, on which the station building is situated.
+A footbridge connects the platform with the neighbourhood.